 Playa Flamingo is a tad further out than some of the other beaches in Lanzarote, but the golden sands and obvious tropical atmosphere is well worth the trip.
 From swaying palm trees caught in gentle winds to a great range of shops right by the beach, there’s no reason not to visit.

 Unlike Playa de Famara, Playa Flamingo is only 200 metres in length.
 It’s a friendly, relaxed beach, and it’s well-loved by families.
 This is because there are two breakwaters in the bay, stopping most waves from breaking on the shore of the beach.
+So, is Playa Flamingo on your list of best Lanzarote beaches?

 4. Playa de Montaña Roja